 Imagine a company where the employees or promoters hold a major portion of stocks.
 Many investors look at this positively since it gives the insiders at the company a strong reason to increase shareholder value.

 However, most institutional investors, like mutual funds, stay away from such companies because high insider ownership can interfere with the management of the company and lead to operational issues and subsequent losses.

 If you are planning to invest in a stock because it is undervalued, always ensure that you define the ‘value’ aspect clearly.
 Stocks might sell cheaper, but are they undervalued?
 Or, has the company’s or industry’s performance dropped, causing the stock price to follow suit?

 The points mentioned above are aspects that can help you identify if a stock is a value trap or not.
 Remember, you need to take a 360-degree view of the company to determine its intrinsic value and ensure that you are not falling prey to value trap investing.

-As an investor who looks at the valuation of stock as opposed to aggressively investing in shares based on the overall market conditions, you need to be aware of such value traps as they can cause a huge impact on your portfolio.
+As an investor who looks at the valuation of stock as opposed to aggressively investing in shares based on the overall market conditions, you need to be aware of such value traps, as they can have a huge impact on your portfolio.

 Remember, never invest in a stock if you don’t understand the company’s business or its financials or any other aspect.
 Invest in stock only if you would be willing to invest in it as a partner (business investment).
 Stick with the basics, and you will walk through the value trap minefield with ease.